tamirgen/hidow/README.md

       - The "profile" view is in charge of rendering the user's profile in the "MY PROFILE" page.
 In addition, it will present profile changes and past orders.
       - The "order_history" will present and render specific orders from the past orders stored on the database.

- - The reviews app:
+- The warranty app:

-    * The reviews app has 2 models:
+    * The warranty app has 1 model:
-      - The Products model stores data that includes name, description, rating, image, and product id.
+      - The Warranty registration model stores data that includes full name, email, addresses (address 1, address 2, postcode, city or town, county, and country), date, products, and quantities.
-      - The Review model stores the review's author, review date, rating 1-5 stars, comment, and product.

-    * The app has 3 views:
+    * The app has 2 views:
-      - "products" is in charge of rendering the products to be reviewed.
-      - "rate" is a view to present the rate form and to redirect to the thank you page.
+      - "add_warranty" is in charge of validating the registration form, collecting the data, adding the data to the DB, and sending a confirmation email to the client.
       - "success" is a view to render the thank you page.

 <br>